 - JerseyClicks Access restricted to New Jersey residents

 - Index to, and in many cases access to the full text of, thousands of articles and entries from magazines, newspapers, and reference books, as well as images and a full-text collection of government, business, personal and tax forms.
-Includes resources appropriate to middle school and high schools populations, as well as scholarly and research resources such as Business Source Premier and Health Source: Nursing/Academic Edition.
+Includes resources appropriate to middle school and high schools populations, as well as scholarly and research resources such as Business Source Elite and Health Source: Nursing/Academic Edition.
 Search across databases simultaneously, or go to "Custom Search" and select the database(s) that you'd like to search.

 - BASE: Bielefeld Academic Search Engine